michaelnguyen55/liri-node-app/README.md

 * [Technologies Used](#technologies-used)

 ## Instructions For Using Liri:
 * There are 4 different options that users can do.
-They can use see tweets, songs, movies, or do multiple of them at the same time.
+They can use options that involved tweets, songs, movies, or do multiple of them at the same time.

 ## Twitter
-1. Search for a twitter user's tweets by entering the command `tweets "<user name>"`
+1. Search for a twitter user's tweets by entering the command `tweets <user name>`
 2. The latest 20 tweets are shown by the user

 ![Twitter](images/twitter.PNG)

 ## Spotify
-1. Search for a song by entering the command `spotify "<song name>"`.
+1. Search for a song by entering the command `spotify <song name>`
-	* Make sure that the song name is in quotes if the song name is more than one word
+	* Make sure that the song name is in **quotes** if the song name is more than one word
 2. The artist's name, song's name, album that the song belongs to, and a preview url of the song will be shown

 ![Spotify](images/spotify.PNG)

 ## OMDB
-1. Search for a movie by entering the command `movie "<movie name>"`
+1. Search for a movie by entering the command `movie <movie name>`
 2. The movie's title, release date, rating, country produced, language, plot summary, and actors will be shown

 ![OMDB](images/omdb.PNG)

 ## Multiple Commands
-1. Write commands to **random.txt** in the format of `action,"<name>"` and separate commands on different lines.
+1. Write commands to **random.txt** in the format of `action, <name>` and separate commands on different lines.
 Execute them by entering the command `do-what-it-says`

 ![Random](images/random.PNG)